 - Alignment of the company’s core purpose and values

 - Base activities on the employee’s interests

 - Target real community needs

 The chances of building a successful volunteering program are higher when a cause truly resonates with employees.
 Businesses need to develop a strategy that provides employees with opportunities that generate positive social change.
-More than 50% of employees believe their company should connect them with opportunities for charitable engagement.
+According to charities.org, more than 50% of employees believe their company should connect them with opportunities for charitable engagement.

 What are the Benefits of Employee Volunteering Programs?

 Workplace volunteering has numerous benefits, as programs offer a win-win scenario for all parties, the business, its employees, and the community.
 Volunteerism tackles some of the most common workplace problems, such as high levels of disengagement, poor performance, and high turnover rates.